Skinny health insurance plans under the Affordable Care Act

 A business can also be penalized for not offering insurance to their employees at a low enough price or insurance that is comprehensive enough.
 If that’s the case and some workers opt to get their health insurance at the public exchange then the business is penalized $3,000 for every worker who chooses to do that.

-Roy calls the penalty for not providing health insurance the ‘strong’ penalty, while the penalty for employees who choose to get their insurance at the exchange as the ‘weak’ penalty.
+Roy calls the penalty for not providing health insurance the ‘strong’ penalty, while the penalty for employees who choose to get their insurance at the exchange is the ‘weak’ penalty.

 Now not every employee would want a comprehensive health insurance plan or not every employee would go to the exchange, so that makes the weak penalty significantly cheaper than the strong penalty.
 Which gets to the heart of the matter.

-Clearly a business will want to pay as small a penalty as possible.
-So if they had a choice they’d go for the weaker penalty right?
+A business will want to pay as small a penalty as possible.
+So if they had a choice they’d go for the weaker penalty, right?

 Maybe you’re thinking, wait how could they get away with offering their employees a crummy plan and not pay the ‘strong’ penalty?